 A digital edition of Simon Forman’s & Richard Napier’s medical records 1596–1634

-As part of a series of events accompanying the exhibition, the Casebooks Project is holding (at the same address) two public ‘clinics’ offering help reading and understanding Simon Forman’s and Richard Napier’s casebooks.
+As part of this series of events, the Casebooks Project is holding (at the same address) two public ‘clinics’ offering help reading and understanding Simon Forman’s and Richard Napier’s casebooks.
 These will be on Wednesday 22 March, 4–6 pm and Saturday 8 April, 2–4 pm.
 Participants should bring a laptop and a brief list of cases of interest.
 These can be found by searching the casebooks.
 See also the guide to searching and list of topics.
 We welcome enquiries and feedback even if you cannot attend the clinics.
 To secure a place, please contact Ambika P3.

 On 7 February 2017, Lauren Kassell presented aspects of the project under the title ‘Inscription, digitisation and the shape of knowledge’ in the Digital Humanities Series at the NYU Centre for the Humanities.
 Lisa Gitelman, Matthew Hockenberry and Cliff Siskin responded with thoughtful reflections on Casebooks and the larger questions of inscription, digitisation and the shape of knowledge.